CatsaCode/AnyText/README.md

 - Open a modal, open a dropdown, close the dropdown.
 The dimmer behind the modal disappears.
 I think I saw MetaCore had a dropdown function with some weird extra code that just may have been the fix for this?
 - Crash upon RegEx replacing `[a`
-- Seems to crash after messing around too much (creating, deleting, and changing replace text of entries) in the `EntryListViewController`.
-Refer to local folders `unresolvedCrash1` and `unresolvedCrash2` for more details.
-Nullptr dereference at `if(!boost::regex_search(replacementState.text, entry.getFindRegex())) continue;` in `textManager.cpp`.

 ## Needs Testing